0x444454/mandel_basys3/README.md

 We don't need heuristic optimizations, as we can reach interactive rates also at the maximum 4095 iters/pixel.
 The dirty work is done by the **15 Mandelbrot calculation cores** working in parallel at 100 MHz.
 Each core uses 6 DSP48E1 resources on the FPGA to calculate 1 Mandelbrot iteration per clock cycle.
 Aggregate computational power of all 15 cores (90 DSP) is 1.5 GigaIters/sec.
-Each cycle, if a core has completed calculation, we write one pixel to the BRAM framebuffer and schedule calculation of new pixels to free cores.
+Each cycle, if a core has completed calculation, we write one pixel to the BRAM framebuffer.
+We also schedule calculation of new pixels to free cores.

 ### Note about fixed-point precision